Limitations on Accurate, Trusted, Human-level Reasoning: Impossibility Result for Calibration

-We note that Theorem \ref{thm:halting_random} implies a similar impossibility result as Theorem \ref{thm:godel1} but with a relaxed notion of safety and a corresponding notion of trust.
-Similar to how we define trust in Definition~\ref{def:trust} as the assumption that the system is safe, we can define \emph{calibration-trust} as the assumption that the system is calibration-safe.
-Then Theorem \ref{thm:halting_random} implies that for a well-behaved, calibration-safe and calibration-trusted system $A$, there is a program which can be proven to halt with probability at least 0.99, but $A$ will abstain with probability 1 on the program.
-Therefore, a well-behaved, calibration-safe and calibration-trusted system cannot be an AGI system.
+We note that Theorem \ref{thm:halting_random} implies a similar impossibility result as Theorem \ref{thm:godel1} but with a relaxed notion of accuracy and a corresponding notion of trust.
+In the context of calibration, trust in Definition~\ref{def:trust} is the assumption that the system is calibrated.
+Then Theorem \ref{thm:halting_random} implies that for a well-behaved, calibrated and trusted system $A$, there is a program which can be proven to halt with probability at least 0.99, but $A$ will abstain with probability 1 on the program.
+Therefore, a well-behaved, calibrated and trusted system cannot be a human-level reasoning system.

 Theorem \ref{thm:halting_random} is proved in Appendix \ref{app:calibration}.
 The proof is similar to earlier proofs, but requires an extra step of using a best arm identification algorithm from the multi-armed bandit literature to determine if the probability of the system giving a certain answer is greater than some threshold.